Key Takeaways

 Each insurer received a composite score based on the weighted categories below.

-• Affordability (50% of overall score): Affordability reflects how competitively and consistently an insurer prices general liability coverage across all Washington, D.C. business profiles studied.
+• Affordability (50%): Evaluates how competitively and consistently insurers price general liability coverage across Washington, D.C. business profiles.

-• Coverage options (20%): Coverage options reflect how well insurers support common Washington, D.C. small business risks and allow for flexibility as businesses grow or change.
+• Coverage options (20%): Reviews how well insurers address common small business risks in Washington, D.C. and provide flexibility as operations grow or change.

 Read our full business insurance methodology.